djangonaut-space/program/CODE_OF_CONDUCT.md

 [Reports can be made directly to the Django Code of Conduct working group](https://www.djangoproject.com/conduct/reporting/) in the following scenarios:

-- The report concerns a Django Commons Admin and/or CoC team.
+- The report concerns a Djangonaut Space Admin.
-- The Django Commons CoC team fails to respond to a report
 - As a point of appeal within 30 days of the original decision

 ## Reporting